ltejadavic/TypeScriptProjects/my-react-ts-counter/README.md

+This exercise showcases the use of the useState hook in a TypeScript-based React application to manage a simple counter.
+The component includes buttons to increment and decrement the count, while TypeScript ensures type safety for the state.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.